ACE Functions

 (or-g

-Reports are written to files identified by a timestamp in the format:reports/<YYYY-MM-DD>/report_<HHMMSSmmmm>
+to generate a .json report of the actions performed; Reports are written to files identified by a timestamp in the format:reports/<YYYY-MM-DD>/report_<HHMMSSmmmm>

 .json.
 The default isfalse